|

 Pharmacy

-department exposition
+history exposition

 There one could enjoy the scenes of pre-history of medicine and pharmacy –